 Fold the fleece in half with wrong sides together.
 Place the body pattern on the fold.
 Cut around the three sides while leaving the bottom in tack.
 Sew (or use fabric glue) up both sides.

 Turn the fabric right side out.
 It should resemble a diaper.
-It will look like a short fat body with a pudgy little butt when the gnome is finished.
+It will look like a short fat body with a pudgy little butt when the gnome is done.
 I promise!
 Lol!

 Add a 1/2 a cup to a cup of rice to the bottom of the gnome’s body.
-Use your own judgement on how full you want it.
+Use your judgment on how full you want it.
 I used 1/2 a cup.
 Fill the body the rest of the way up with stuffing.

 Create the head